dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/facebook_ads.md

 This Facebook `dlt` verified source and
 [pipeline example](https://github.com/dlt-hub/verified-sources/blob/master/sources/facebook_ads_pipeline.py)
-loads data using “Facebook Marketing API” to the destination of your choice.
+loads data using [Facebook Marketing API](https://developers.facebook.com/products/marketing-api/) to the destination of your choice.

 The endpoints that this verified source supports are: